Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/domino-dynasty/rules/_index.md

 **For a completely cooperative game:** most of the game stays the same.
 Only the following changes need to be made.

-* Some mission cards have the **secret** symbol (@TODO: inline icon).
+* Some mission cards have the **secret eye** (@TODO: INLINE ICON).
 This means the Mission must be kept _secret_.
 You may discuss and strategize together, but not outright communicate this exact Mission.
 * You **lose** if the game ends before you were able to complete 4 Missions per player.
 (For example: in a 4-player game, you lose if someone leaves the empire before completing 16 missions in total.)
 * Otherwise, you **win**.
 Your final score is the strength of the _weakest_ player; higher is obviously better.